Google Ads in Hong Kong (2026): The Complete SEM & PPC Guide

 | Overseas-study education | ~14–30 |

 These are real CPCs from our Hong Kong accounts (non-brand generic keywords).
 The most competitive verticals — finance, law, insurance — can exceed HK$40.
 A full Hong Kong CPC benchmark is coming soon.
+For a fuller breakdown of pricing and how to plan a budget, see our guide to Google Ads costs in Hong Kong.

 Which businesses does SEM suit?